qjk5736/example_codes/README.md

 # code_snippets
 Initial repository to get used to the process.
-Contains snippets of working code.
+Contains short snippets of representative code.

 Initial test - Replace with real readme.